-The worker must submit a request for discharge of wardship on the Request and Order Terminating Court Jurisdiction, JC 36.
+The case manager must submit a request for discharge of wardship on the Request and Order to Terminate Court Jurisdiction, JC 36.

 A written report detailing the youth's placement history, adjustment, current status, and supporting information for request to terminate jurisdiction may be requested by the local court.